 The European Union General Data Protection Regulation, known as GDPR to most, has made headlines for over a year.
-This set of privacy laws restricts how companies can collect and use data they collect from users.
+This set of privacy laws restricts how companies can collect and use the data they collect from users.
 These regulations work to help protect customer information and ensure privacy, but certain compliance measures have changed the ways businesses interact with customers, as well as created operational and budgetary changes.
 Here are some of the ways that GDPR has had an impact on business.

 Minor User Interaction Differences